 This concern is not unfounded.
 For small businesses, getting set up with EMV terminals can indeed be expensive.
 On average, it costs between $500 and $1,000, which isn’t just penny change.

 But that’s not the case with Square.
 We’re committed to making the switch to new payment methods as affordable and easy as possible for small businesses.
-Our new EMV chip card reader (which also accepts NFC payments like Apple Pay) is just $49 and doesn’t require an extensive setup process.
+Our new EMV chip card reader (which also accepts NFC payments like Apple Pay) doesn’t require an extensive setup process.
 It works directly with the mobile device you already have, so there’s no need to go out and buy a bunch of other expensive hardware to get set up.

 As for how to take a chip card payment, that’s easy, too.
 Watch this quick one-minute video to learn how.